kiba/Writings/for_science/chp27_epilogue.md

 **October 13, 2016**
 **Captain Kobayashi**

-There were no question where Kobayashi was right now.
+There was no question where Kobayashi was right now.
 She was in jail, wearing a prison uniform, doing useful busywork, listening to the television as it babbled on about the latest news about the outside world.

-It was going to be a long twenty years and she's going to miss so much of history.
+That was the outcome of the criminal trial she endured.

+Things were going to change rapidly for the next twenty years, and she won't be there to participate in it.
+It's all out of her hand.
+Part of her felt relieved.
+She won't have to make the hard decisions.
+Captain Seii will, if he managed to hold on to power.

-Not even her friend Ochiai was allowed to serve his sentence with her.
-His sentence was much shorter.
-Only a mere seven years.
+Sadly, her friend Ochiai wasn't allowed to serve his sentence with her.
+The court deemed that her and Ochiai were too dangerous to serve together.
+At least his sentence was much shorter than her, with only seven years.

-She was alone.
+But she was alone.

 Even her jail cell seemed barren of decoration.
 There were very few personal artifacts.

 Sidonia generally don't do imprisonment except for the most serious crime.
-Very few murder.
+There were only a few murders over the centuries.
 In fact, she was the only one in cellblock A.

-The guards who worked here played with her, keep company, and most importantly keep her sane.
+The guards who worked there weren't certainly career correctional officers.
+They were psychologists and therapists, the only companions in this prison, at least until...

 The door slid open.
 "You got visitor!"
+Today was visitation day.

 Kobayashi flipped off the television, put down her work, and walked outside.

 "Grandma!" a boy exclaimed as he hug-tackled her.
 Her husband was nearby, looking on.

 Visitation was only limited to once every week, and only four hours at a time, giving her only sixteen hours per month.
 Mail and letters was unlimited.
 She wanted more, but this was prison.
-For all the focus on rehabilitation and training, it was also punishment.
+For all the focus on rehabilitation and training, it was also punishment, however overshadowed that purpose may be.

 ***

-Her grandson was outside playing with some of the prison staff somewhere, while Kobayashi and Hiroki ended up in a place designated for conjugal visit.
+There was a need for the adults to be alone, so the prison staffs volunteered to keep her grandson busy, while Kobayashi and Hiroki entered a special apartment.

-It was a small 'apartment', decorated like a domestic dwelling rather than a jail cell.
-It even have a fridge and kitchen stocked with all the necessary items to cook food.
+It was a small 'apartment', decorated like a domestic dwelling rather than a jail cell, filled with fridge stocked with food.

+She made full use of it, cooking a simple dinner, and then bringing it to the table.

-She could see the healing on her husband's face.
-He no longer looked like a ragged old man, but he was still elderly looking.
+As she sat down opposite of Hiroki, she could see the healing on her husband's face.
+He looked middle age and the wrinkled lines had begun to disappears.
+It would take another five years or so before he deaged completely.

 Kobayashi put her hand on Hiroki's face, feeling the contour of the wrinkled skin.